-- According to one estimate, more than 1,100 occupations are licensed, certified, or registered in at least one state,11 but fewer than 60 are regulated in all 50 states.12 The percentage of people who hold licenses varies, state by state, ranging from a low of 12 percent of workers in South Carolina to 33 percent in Iowa.13 - Overall, because women tend to work in more heavily regulated industries, such as health care, child care, and elder care, they are more likely to hold a certification or a license than employed men, at 28 percent and 23 percent, respectively.
-Nearly 26 percent of white workers hold a license or a certificate, compared to 22 percent of Black and 15 percent of Hispanic workers. - Holding a license or certificate will be even more essential in the future: 6 of the 10 fastest-growing occupations are in healthcare support or personal care, which are heavily licensed.16 - According to the American Bar Association, there are approximately 27,000 state occupational licensing restrictions for people with records.
-Of those, approximately 6,000 can be based on misdemeanors, 19,000 are permanent disqualifications, and 11,000 are mandatory disqualifications.17
+According to one estimate, more than 1,100 occupations are licensed, certified, or registered in at least one state, but fewer than 60 are regulated in all 50 states.
+The percentage of people who hold licenses varies, state by state, ranging from a low of 12 percent of workers in South Carolina to 33 percent in Iowa.

+Overall, because women tend to work in more heavily regulated industries, such as health care, child care, and elder care, they are more likely to hold a certification or a license than employed men, at 28 percent and 23 percent, respectively.
+Nearly 26 percent of white workers hold a license or a certificate, compared to 22 percent of Black and 15 percent of Hispanic workers.

+Holding a license or certificate will be even more essential in the future: 6 of the 10 fastest-growing occupations are in healthcare support or personal care, which are heavily licensed.

+According to the American Bar Association, there are more than 27,000 state occupational licensing restrictions for people with records.
+Of those, around 12,000 are for individuals with any type of felony, 6,000 are based on misdemeanors, 19,000 are permanent disqualifications, and 11,000 are mandatory disqualifications.17